 The Securitisation Law Review: Luxembourg

 On 22 March 2004, the Luxembourg Act of 22 March 2004 on Securitisation (the Securitisation Act) came into force, providing the general framework for securitisation transactions.
-Ever since, the Grand Duchy of Luxembourg has been a major market participant and a significant European hub for securitisation transactions,2 mainly because of its flexible and innovative legal and regulatory framework and favourable tax regime.
+Ever since, the Grand Duchy of Luxembourg has been a major market participant and a significant European hub for securitisation transactions, mainly because of its flexible and innovative legal and regulatory framework and favourable tax regime.
+According to the European Central Bank's statistics, approximately 30 per cent of the European securitisation transactions are performed via Luxembourg (as of 31 December 2020).
+On 21 May 2021, the Luxembourg Minister of Finance submitted draft bill No. 7825 (the Bill) amending, among others, the Securitisation Act.
+It had been long awaited by market participants and was prepared to take account of the requirements of a changing market, to implement the EU Securitisation Regulation2 and to provide for even more flexibility to structure and collateralise securitisation transactions, among others.3

-Pursuant to the Securitisation Act, a securitisation undertaking may be set up either as a securitisation company4 or as a securitisation fund that has no legal personality, consists of a co-ownership of assets and is represented by a management company in its relations with third parties.
+Pursuant to the Securitisation Act, a securitisation undertaking may be set up either as a securitisation company5 or as a securitisation fund that has no legal personality, consists of a co-ownership of assets and is represented by a management company.

 Only securitisation undertakings issuing securities to the public on a continuous basis are subject to the supervision of the Luxembourg financial regulatory authority (CSSF).
-At present, only 33 securitisation undertakings were regulated.
+At the time of writing, only 30 securitisation undertakings were regulated.
 Both regulated and unregulated securitisation undertakings benefit from the provisions of the Securitisation Act.

 - risk retention obligations for the sponsor, originator or original lender;